DSProjects2024/thronetalk-game-of-thrones-summarizer/README.md

 1. Dialogues for each character - https://www.kaggle.com/datasets/gopinath15/gameofthrones
 2. Scrapped metadata from IMBD - metadata for the episodes and the show.

 Since all the metadata scraping is one-off and the show has finished airing, we are not expecting to run the scripts again.
-But we can use the file `scripts/data_cleaning.py` to generate the metadata again.
+But we can use the file `scripts/data_cleaning.py` to generate the cleaned data again.
 (Note - scraper might fail because of IMDb's efforts to prevent web scraping, you might have to manually debug it and run it in batches of 10 episodes if so).

 Run the following:
 ```bash